Rayzorblade23/MightyPie/README.md

 This is my first "real" program and there are almost certainly bugs and rough edges here and there, so use at your own discretion.
 MightyPie is functional, but I don't really plan on developing it into a full, polished release.
 I welcome feedback and contributions, but I may not actively maintain or expand the project beyond its current state.

-There are also some functions I included specifically for myself, like _Left-click_ on the center button of a Pie Menu just executes "forwards".
-This is because in my setup opening Pie Menus uses the Forward button on my mouse.

 ## Features

 *   **Multiple Pie Menus:** There are two Pie Menus with assignable hotkeys.
 Each has three layers of eight configurable buttons.